QuickFastly/Nova-Regna/CONTRIBUTING.md

 Are you suggesting the addition of an entirely new page?
 Write a little bit about what your new page is and why you want to add it, then attach the page as a separate file.
 It's strongly preferred to attach `.md` files with [Obsidian Markdown](https://help.obsidian.md/How+to/Format+your+notes) formatting, but `.txt`, `.odt`, `.rtf`, and `.docx` files are acceptable.
 If you want to be credited for your work, make sure you use the [author info](https://raw.githubusercontent.com/QuickFastly/Nova-Regna/main/_templates/Author%20info.md) template at the bottom of your page!

-*If you don't have a Markdown editor and don't want to download anything, [you have options](https://www.google.com/search?q=online+markdown+editors).*
+*If you don't have a Markdown editor and don't want to download anything, [you have options](https://www.google.com/search?q=online+markdown+editors).
+If you have Obsidian and you download this vault (click Code, then Download ZIP), you can create new pages that way and simply upload the finished `.md` file with your issue.*

 Once your issue goes through and the proposed changes are accepted, they will be added to the main vault on your behalf, potentially with some changes to the basic formatting for consistency.